 Your balance-to-limit ratio also is called your utilization rate.
 It is simply a comparison of your balances to your available credit.
+Credit scores look at both your overall utilization rate as well as the utilization rate on each of your individual credit card accounts.
 A low utilization rate on each card and on the total of all your cards is considered a sign of responsible credit use and helps your credit scores.

 An added benefit, particularly if the new card has a lower interest rate, is that you might be able to pay off the balance faster because more will go to the principle amount.
 That could be a great gift during the holiday season.

-The trick it to not use the card you transferred the balance from, especially if you transferred the entire amount and now have a zero balance on the card.
-It can be very tempting to use the credit card.
+The trick is to not begin accumulating new debt on the card you transferred the balance from.
+If you transferred the entire amount and now have a zero balance on the card, it can be very tempting to start charging on the old credit card.
 After all, you now have all of that credit available.

 However, that will increase your debt and your utilization rate, which can make it harder to pay the balances due and will very likely hurt your credit scores.